BerlingskeMedia/aria_datadispatcher/README.md

 The benefit it that the client application does not need to request a ticket and keep reissuing it upon expiration.

-The benefit of using tickets is that the ticket `id` is an encrypted signature containing all necessary parts to do a validation.
-This means that the validation-process does not need to fetch the application key from the database for each request.
+A downside is that the Auth server need to fetch the application key from the database for each request.
+Whereas when using tickets, the ticket `id` is an encrypted signature containing all necessary parts to do a validation on the Auth server.

+Another downside is that the validation does not support [BPC scope](https://github.com/BerlingskeMedia/bpc#scope).
+In practice this means that all apps registered in BPC are allowed to pass the authorization.
+Whereas when using tickets, only apps with the scope eg. `aria_notifications` will pass the authorization.

 It is, however, unverified what the difference in performance between these two approaches are.